Inversion encoding

 Inversion encoding is an encoding technique used for encoding bus transmissions for low power systems.
 It is based on the fact that a large amount of power is wasted because of transitions, especially in external buses, and thus reducing these transitions aids optimization of power dissipation.
 This is done introducing an additional signal line named INV to the bus lines.
 This signal determines whether the other lines should be inverted or not.

 Overview

 The bus-invert encoding technique uses an extra signal (INV) to indicate the "polarity" of the data.
 Having a bus-invert code word INV@x where @ is the concatenation operator and x denotes either the source word or its ones' complement, the bus-invert decoder takes the code word and produces the corresponding source word.
-If the INV signal is 1, the result is one's complement of x, otherwise it is x.
+If the INV signal is 1, the result is ones' complement of x, otherwise it is x.